Skip to main contentA logo with &quat;the muse&quat; in dark blue text.

 Do you talk about your work in terms of tasks or accomplishments?
 In many resumes and cover letters, job seekers use sentences that describe activities, rather than outcomes.
 Explaining a task sounds like this: “In my current job, I oversaw the project to automate time cards.”

 Now, I’m sure that’s good stuff.
-But if you don’t tell a potential manager what it means to him or her, it won’t mean anything.
+But if you don’t tell a potential hiring manager what it means to them, it won’t mean anything.
 You have to do the math for the potential employer and specifically show how you’ll create value for the company.

-Hiring is a big risk for employers, so they aim to use gather as much evidence as possible to either validate their choice or eliminate the bad applicants.
+Hiring is a big risk for employers, so they aim to gather as much evidence as possible to either validate their choice or eliminate the bad applicants.
+One of the most common job search mistakes applicants make is not caring about what they post on social media.

-A whopping majority—93%—of hiring managers go online to research a candidate before they offer him or her a job.
+A whopping majority—93%—of hiring managers go online to research a candidate before they offer them a job.
 Worse, 55% have changed their minds about a candidate after getting a negative impression of him or her from social media.

 So clean up your social media.
 Comb through all your social profiles and ensure you’re comfortable with your privacy settings—i.e., what potential employers can see.
 Remove anything that could be perceived as offensive, including badmouthing former employers.
 No company wants to hire a problem.
 And if your social media content makes you look like a lawsuit waiting to happen, you’re a problem.